tytydraco/yessleep/out/Im_sorry_your_wife_didnt_make_it_On_the_bright_side_neither_did_your_child.md

 *I cleaned the house.
 Took out the trash.
 Trimmed the lawn.
 And went to work.*

 *I made funeral arrangements.
-I waked Tiffany's body get lowered.*
+I watched Tiffany's body get lowered.*

 *I didn't jump in.*